ShaharBand/sentinel/deployment.md

 - `DB_PORT`: The port of the MongoDB server.
 You can leave the default.
 You normally wouldn't need to change this unless you are using a third-party provider.
 - `DB_NAME`: The database name to use for this application.
 You can leave the default of `sentinel`.

+* You can (and should) pass passwords and secret keys as environment variables from secrets.

 # Initalizing MongoDB User

 You can initialize the MongoDB user by either:

 - Running the provided setup script on the MongoDB container:

   ```bash
   sh scripts/mongo-setup.sh
   ```

 - Manually creating a user using the mongosh CLI.

 # URLs